 Away from the hustle and bustle

 This is the perfect stop off between London and the Coast, whether driving, cycling or taking the train.

 Our accommodation, all with quality gradings, at great prices mean you can do so much more, and my goodness there is much to do!

 Looking out over Tunbridge Wells Common has been likened to “looking out over a coastal cliff” at the “happy, hilly, well heeled” town of Royal Tunbridge Wells (Kent Life).

-Across the region there is a lively live music scene encompassing rock and jazz in forests and parks, in pubs, hotels and restaurants alike not forgetting the famous Forum venue.
+Across the region there is a lively live music scene encompassing rock, opera, classical and jazz in forests and parks, in pubs, hotels and restaurants alike not forgetting the famous Forum venue.